sefn/terminai/README.md

 * glow (for markdown formatting output)
 * stdbuf (for streaming)
 * kdialog, or rofi or wofi (for the dialog prompt. kdialog is default, you can modify a single line in `ask_llm.sh` with your dialog tool of choice)
+* a terminal of your choice (for the output. kde-ptyxis is default, but you can modify a single line in `ask_llm.sh` with your terminal of choice)
 * tee

 ## Installation